Aspectise/Resell-Bot/README.md

     },

     "Auto_Sell": {
-        "Ask_Before_Sell": true, The bot will ask before selling a limited "Keep_Copy": 0, If you put this to 0 it will sell all your ugc limiteds (if you have Ask_Before_Sell to true if it will ask before), if you put it to 1 or higher it will keep 1 (or X) copy of each limited you own
+        "Ask_Before_Sell": true, If true the bot will ask before selling a limited "Keep_Copy": 0, If you put this to 0 it will sell all your ugc limiteds (if you have Ask_Before_Sell to true if it will ask before), if you put it to 1 or higher it will keep 1 (or X) copy of each limited you own
         "Blacklist": [] Limited ids that you dont want to sell }